The X-ray edge singularity in Quantum Dots: Modeling the absorption process as a quench in an extended resonant level model

-\emph{Optical spectra of quantum dots.} Below, we present a possible experimental realization of X-ray edge physics in noninteracting quantum dots following the ideas of Helmes \emph{et al.}~\cite{Helmes} and T\"ureci \emph{et al.}~\cite{Tureci}.
-In Fig.~\ref{Fig1} a schematic picture of the setup is shown.
-Consider a narrow quantum dot with a large splitting of the single-particle energies coupled to an electronic reservoir.
-In order to decouple the two spin channels, a sufficiently large magnetic field $h$ is applied to the dot, large enough to overcome the local Coulomb repulsion $U$ between the spin-$\ua$ and spin-$\da$ electrons on the dot.
-Thus the problem separates into two independent electronic species and we consider without restriction a single channel of spinless fermions in the following.
-By varying the back gate voltage $V_g$ the quantum dot can be tuned in such a way that the topmost occupied level lies far below the Fermi surface, $(\varepsilon_F-\varepsilon_h)/ \Delta \gg 1$, and the lowermost unoccupied level far above it, $(\varepsilon_i-\varepsilon_F)/ \Delta \gg 1$, provided the level splitting is large enough.
+By varying the back gate voltage $V_g$ the quantum dot can be tuned in such a way that the topmost occupied level lies far below the Fermi surface, $(\varepsilon_F-\varepsilon_h)/ \Delta \gg 1$ provided the level splitting is large enough.
 Here, $\Delta=\pi \rho_0 V^2$ denotes the level broadening with $\rho_0$ the density of states at the Fermi level and $V$ the hopping amplitude of electrons between dot and reservoir.
-Thus, the lower level can be considered as occupied and the upper one as unoccupied.
+Thus, the lower level can be considered as occupied.
 If an incident laser beam with angular frequency $\omega$ excites the electron from the lower level into the upper one, a positively charged hole is left behind.
-We assume that the quantum dot is designed such that the local capacitative coupling $U_{\textrm{eh}}$ between the excited electron and the hole is strong shifting the upper level $\varepsilon_i$ to lower energies $\varepsilon_f$ to the vicinity of the Fermi level of the conduction band electrons, i.e., $|\varepsilon_f-\varepsilon_F|/\Delta \lesssim 1$.
-The absorption of a photon creates a local exciton.
+Due to a capacitative coupling $U_{\textrm{eh}}$ between the excited electron and the hole the upper level $\varepsilon_i$ is shifted to lower energies $\varepsilon_f$.
 The localized hole not only interacts with the dot electron, it also establishes a local potential for the conduction band electrons.
-Using polarized laser light, it is possible to address just one of the two spin channels such that our description of a system of spinless fermions becomes directly relevant.
 Assuming that the hole is stable such that it can be considered as static, at least compared to the other time scales in the problem, we can model this system by the following initial (before absorption) and final (after absorption) Hamiltonians: